uchidaknet/TiExtendText/documentation/index.md

-# TiExtendTextField Module
+# TiExtendText Module

 ## Description

 TODO: Enter your module description here

-## Accessing the TiExtendTextField Module
+## Accessing the TiExtendText Module

 To access this module from JavaScript, you would do the following:

-	var TiExtendTextField = require("net.uchidak.tiextendtextfield");
+	var TiExtendText = require("net.uchidak.tiextendtext");

-The TiExtendTextField variable is a reference to the Module object.
+The TiExtendText variable is a reference to the Module object.

 ## Reference